- Outline of the game

 In the 36-card version of Blind Watten, played at Toblach - Dobbiaco, if forehand shows the WELI it is the only Schlag and there is no Guate.
 If he shows one of the other sixes, this is like choosing "six" in open Watten: the seven of trumps is the Guate and the WELI counts as an ordinary six of bells, even if the dealer chooses bells as the trump suit.

-There is a shorter description of Bavarian Watten in German only at the Kartenspiele.net site.
+There is a short description of Bavarian Watten in German only at the Kartenspiele.net site.